Exolun/training-data-aggregator/readme.md

-Below is a sample `README.md` file that explains the **Training Data Aggregator** extension's purpose, features, and usage.
-Feel free to adjust or expand it based on your own project’s needs.

----

 # Training Data Aggregator

 **Training Data Aggregator** is a Chrome Extension that lets you save the content (HTML) of any web page into a local dataset, then download it as JSON.
 It’s useful for building small, curated data collections for machine learning or other data-oriented tasks.